ritakenji/emu/README.md

 - 🔖 **Bookmarks Page**: Save and showcase favourite emotion entries.
   - User can find all bookmarked entries in this page.
   - If there are no bookmarked emotion entries in the bookmarked list, a message is displayed to the user indicating that there are no bookmarks.
-  - It is possible to toggle the bookmark state of each entry in all pages.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>